arpcard/FAQ/README.md

 <details closed>
 <summary>Q9: How do I find a list of all resistance genes in a particular organism?</summary>
 <br>
-A: CARD now provides annotated genomes, plasmids, and whole-genome shotgun assemblies in the Genomes & Variants section.
+A: CARD now provides annotated genomes, plasmids, and whole-genome shotgun assemblies in the Resistomes, Variants, & Prevalence section.
 </details>

 <details closed>